 According to the UN Development Report, Norway is the most developed nation in the world.
-Norway has an HDI of 0.954 making it a “very high development” country.
+Norway has an HDI of 0.954, making it a "very high development" country.
 Norway has a high life expectancy of 82.3 years.
-Norway is also one of the wealthiest nations in the world, with an average gross salary of $5,166 per month per person.
+Norway is also one of the world's wealthiest nations, with an average gross salary of $5,166 per month per person.
 Additionally, the per capita GDP is expected to hit US$93,000 by the end of 2020.
-Norway’s economy is boosted by its petroleum and natural gas exports, being the third-largest exporter of natural gas in the world.
-Additionally, the majority of Norway’s workers are employed in the services sector instead of agriculture or manufacturing.
-The economy is controlled by the government through regulation and enterprises are state-owned and funded.
+Norway's economy is boosted by its petroleum and natural gas exports, being the third-largest exporter of natural gas in the world.
+Additionally, most of Norway's workers are employed in the services sector instead of agriculture or manufacturing.
+The government controls the economy through regulation, and enterprises are state-owned and funded.

 5. Hong Kong, China

-Hong Kong is also the fourth-most developed country in the world with the same HDI as Germany of 0.939.
-The Hong Kong Special Administrative Region (SAR) is an inalienable part of the People’s Republic of China, meaning that Hong Kong exercises a high degree of autonomy and has executive, legislative, and independent judicial power.
-While Hong Kong is technically part of China, a developing country, Hong Kong’s economy is a highly developed, free-market economy.
-Hong Kong’s economy is known as an international financial hub and business center and is characterized by free trade, less government interference, and low tax rates.
+Hong Kong is also the fourth-most developed country globally, with the same HDI as Germany of 0.939.
+The Hong Kong Special Administrative Region (SAR) is an inalienable part of the People's Republic of China, meaning that Hong Kong exercises a high degree of autonomy and has executive, legislative, and independent judicial power.
+While Hong Kong is technically part of China, a developing country, Hong Kong's economy is a highly developed, free-market economy.
+Hong Kong's economy is an international financial hub and business center characterized by free trade, less government interference, and low tax rates.
 Hong Kong has a life expectancy of 84.7 years, the highest of any country analyzed.
-In December 2019, Hong Kong’s per capita GDP was US$48,760.89.
+In December 2019, Hong Kong's per capita GDP was US$48,760.89.

 Iceland is tied with Australia as the sixth-most developed country with an HDI of 0.938.
-Like other Nordic countries, Iceland has a mixed economy that is mainly well developed and capitalist but also supports a welfare state, providing universal health care and tertiary education for its citizens.
+Like other Nordic countries, Iceland has a mixed economy that is mainly well developed and capitalist and supports a welfare state, providing universal health care and tertiary education for its citizens.
 Iceland stands out among other countries for its commitment to support underdeveloped countries and using its expertise in renewable energy, land restoration, and gender equality for aid programs.
-Additionally, Iceland also ranked on the Global Peace Index for 2019 as the most peaceful and safest country in the world.
+Additionally, Iceland also ranked on the Global Peace Index for 2019 as the most peaceful and safest country globally.
 Iceland ranks high for its economy, social stability, and equality among its people.

 With an HDI of 0.937, Sweden is the eighth-most developed country in the world.
 The average Swede has a life expectancy of 82.7 years and about 18.8 years of schooling.
 Sweden is known for its high quality of life, with low unemployment and poverty rates and free access to health care for all of its citizens.
 Sweden's economy is diverse and highly competitive that is export-oriented and typically maintains a trade surplus.
 Its main exports are vehicles and machines, pharmaceuticals, electronics, and minerals.
 Sweden is also one of the easiest countries to trade and do business with.

 Singapore is the ninth-most developed nation in the world and also one of the most peaceful.
 Singapore has a life expectancy of 83.5 years and 16.3 years of expected schooling.
-When it comes to the economy, Singapore’s is high-income and one of the world’s most competitive economies in the world.
-The city-state has one of the world’s highest GDP growth rate at 7.7% since gaining independence from Malaysia in 1965.
+Singapore is high-income and one of the world's most competitive economies in the world when it comes to the economy.
+The city-state has one of the world's highest GDP growth rate at 7.7% since gaining independence from Malaysia in 1965.
 Singapore experienced rapid industrialization in the 1960s, launching its development trajectory.
-Today, service and manufacturing are the two main sectors of Singapore’s strong economy.
+Today, service and manufacturing are the two main sectors of Singapore's strong economy.